 Excited to embark on your journey From the Hilltop to the World®?
-The Office of Study Abroad and Global Learning is here to help every step of the way!
-If you have any questions or concerns about studying abroad, don't hesitate to contact us any time.
+WKU Global is here to help every step of the way!
+If you have any questions or concerns about studying abroad and other global learning opportunities, don't hesitate to contact us any time.

-- Attend a Study Abroad Fair - An info fair is held each semester and is a great way to browse programs.
-Visit the SAGL Event Calendar to find out whether a fair is coming up.
+- Attend a Global Learning Fair - This info fair is held each semester and is a great way to browse programs.
+Visit our Event Calendar to check on the next fair date.

-- Other SAGL Events - Visit the SAGL Event Calendar for dates and times of events where you could obtain more information.
+- Other WKU Global Events - Visit our Event Calendar for dates and times of additional events

 It's important to keep your academic advisor in the loop about your study abroad plans to make sure you stay on track to graduation, especially if you plan to spend a semester or academic year abroad.
 Your advisor may be able to assist you with selecting the best courses and obtaining approval for course equivalencies if you will be transferring credit.

-Once you have decided on the program that best fits your needs, you can start your application by clicking the “Apply Now” button on the program page.
-Please note that there is a non-refundable $150 study abroad application fee that will be charged to your Topnet account after you stubmit your application.
+Once you have decided on the program that best fits your needs, you can start your application by clicking the “Apply Now” button on the program's brochure page.
+Most program applications open up approximately a year prior to the program dates.
+Please note that for all programs except WKU Faculty-Led there is a non-refundable $150 study abroad application fee.

 After submitting your application, a Global Learning Advisor will review your application and check your GPA and conduct record.
 Once you are accepted, you will be notified to return to your application, view the decision, and complete the remaining post-decision (pre-departure) materials.